My VA Keeps Making Mistakes: Root Cause Diagnosis

 The immediate fix stops one error stream.
 This protocol builds a system that prevents all errors.

-List every task your VA handles.
-Next to each, rate error frequency (1-10).
-Focus on the top 5 highest-error tasks.
-These are your documentation priorities.
+List every task your VA handles, and next to each one, rate its error frequency from 1 to 10.
+Then focus on the top 5 highest‑error tasks — those are your documentation priorities.

 Day 3: Create Your First Complete SOP